muratk5n/thirdwave/en/2025/04/mmt-ruse.md

 cause a zombie economy where one quarter of population is effectively unemployed, working shit jobs just to pay the rent and buy eggs.

-That brings us why MMT is a ruse.
+That brings us to why MMT is a ruse.
 Surely its inception is not, some people, including its originators, genuinely (and foolishly) believe in the idea.
 But look at how much media exposure they got with such a foolish idea.
 Corporate media loves them, and there is a reason for